GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

-# Cloud Run in a Speed Run
+# Ready, Steady, Cloud Run!

 ## Introduction

-We'll be using Cloud Run to quickly deploy and troubleshoot a web service.
+We'll be using Cloud Run to quickly configure, deploy and troubleshoot a web service.
 During the process we'll introduce different ways to store data for the web service and learn about how to discover and fix issues.

 ## Learning Objectives